vulcansmithy/vulcansmithy.github.io/_posts/2022-03-28-draft-temporary-ignore-modified-files-in-git.md

 ---
 layout: post
-title: Temporary ignore modified files in git
+title: Temporary ignore any changes done to a file in git
 ---